duhrer/launchpad-sonamatic-universe/README.md

 ## Prerequisites

 You need a supported browser to run the applications provided by this package.
 All applications in this package rely on the [Web MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API).
-At the moment, this is only supported in Chrome and derivatives (such as Opera and Edge).
+At the moment, this is only supported in Chrome and derivatives (such as Opera, Edge, and Brave).

-The applications in this repository are best experienced with a supported Novation Launchpad grid controller.
+The experiences in this repository work best with a supported Novation Launchpad grid controller.
 Currently, the following are supported:

 - Launchpad Pro (original version)
 - Launchpad Pro (MK3)
 - Launchpad (original version)

  If you don't have a supported controller, in most cases an onscreen equivalent of the Launchpad is available.
 This can be controlled using your keyboard and/or mouse.
+If you have another model of Launchpad and would like to help add support, please [create an issue](https://github.com/duhrer/launchpad-sonamatic-universe/issues) to talk through the details.

 ## Try It Yourself